Welcome to the Summer Reading Challenge website Help page.

 If you accidentally add a book you have not read to your profile, you can remove it from your list.

-Log in to your profile and go to the My Books page here – this will show you all the books you have added to your profile.
+Log in to your profile page and tap the pink My Books button.
+This will show you all the books you have added to your profile.

-Find the book you want to remove and click the ‘Delete from profile’ button underneath it to take the book off your list.
+Find the book you want to remove and tap the blue ‘Delete from profile’ button to take the book off your list.

 You can see all of the badges and rewards items you have unlocked on your profile page.

-Log in to your profile and scroll down to the Your Badges box to see your latest badges.
+Log in to your profile page and tap the pink My Rewards button to see all of your reward items.

 Every time a Summer Reading Challenge website user adds a book to their profile, it gets added into the Book Sorter as a recommendation for other children.